iPhone's Face ID isn't perfect, but you can make it better

 After practice and plenty of flubs, I've gotten the Apple Pay rhythm down: Double-tap the side button, prescan my face as I approach the register, make the order -- then tap the phone to the NFC sensor to pay.

 I reached out to Apple for more advice, and got answers to questions of why it fails and tricks to making it work better.
-Here's a brief breakdown of what I learned, and what to try if you're having trouble.
+Here's a brief breakdown of what I learned, along with my own experience, and tips to try if you're having trouble.

 How does Face ID work?